morizotter/TouchVisualizer/README.md

 - [TouchVisualizer Demo movie #potatotips // Speaker Deck](https://speakerdeck.com/morizotter/touchvisualizer-demo-movie-number-potatotips) @potatotips May 13 2015

-##Contribution
+##Contributing

-I'm waiting for your contribution:)
+Please file issues or submit pull requests for anything you’d like to see!
+We're waiting! :)

 ##Licensing

-TouchVisualizer is available under the MIT license.
-See the LICENSE file for more info.
+TouchVisualizer is released under the MIT license.
+Go read the LICENSE file for more information.

-##Alternative
+####Miscellaneous

-There is similar *touch visualization* library: [COSTouchVisualizer](https://github.com/conopsys/COSTouchVisualizer).
-It seems support lower iOS versions and probably works neater.
-If TouchVisualizer doesn't fit for your project.
-Let's try this.
+There is a similar *touch visualisation* library called [COSTouchVisualizer](https://github.com/conopsys/COSTouchVisualizer), which is written in Objective-C. [COSTouchVisualizer](https://github.com/conopsys/COSTouchVisualizer) supports earlier versions of iOS and is more mature.
+If TouchVisualizer isn't enough for you, try that!